-- AIDS Hotline 1.800.448.0440
+- National Institutes of Health HIVinfo (HIV.gov) 1.800.448.0440

-- Network of Victim Assistance 1.800.675.6900
+- Crisis Text Line 741741

 - A Woman's Place 1.800.220.8116

 Smoking

 Smoking is prohibited in and around all Seminary-owned buildings and housing.
 This includes the Log Cabin, the playground, and the basketball court.
 In addition, smoking is also prohibited on all campus sidewalks, public patios, and areas where the public is invited.
 A distance of 65 feet from all of the above listed areas must be maintained when smoking.
 There is a designated smoking area located near the road leading to the MTW House, between the North Forty Road parking lot and the maintenance shop yard.
 Failure to abide by these rules could jeopardize your student status and/or your lease if living in Campus Housing.